 At Advanced Dental Care, Dr. Jorgenson and his team know that you may not exactly be happy to hear us say the words “you have a cavity.”
 The good news is that today, you restorative dentist Dr. Jorgenson can repair a cavity and replenish your tooth’s healthy form and function with a composite filling that is tooth-colored.

 A cavity is caused by tooth decay, also called dental caries.
-Decay begins when the bacteria in your mouth feed on the sugars in food you eat.
+Decay begins when the bacteria in your mouth feed on the sugars in the food you eat.
 As the bacteria feed, they excrete acids that attack the surface of a tooth.
 With time, these acids destroy tooth enamel and a cavity develops.

-The leading advantage of a composite filling is that the color of the composite composite chosen to repair a cavity can be matched closely to the existing color of your tooth.
+The leading advantage of a composite filling is that the color of the composite chosen to repair a cavity can be matched closely to the existing color of your tooth.
 This is particularly advantageous if the tooth in need of repair is near the front of your smile or in a visible part of your mouth.